RaceOfficials/communication-demo/README.md

 More speciifc instructions for C++ can be found in the README in the `cpp_client` folder.

-If you have other specific questions, please feel free to reach out on GroupMe or Discord, or call/text at (405)-695-1054
+If you have other specific questions, please feel free to reach out on GroupMe or Discord (isaac#2222), or call/text at (405)-695-1054